Understanding Community Banking

 Federal and State Regulatory Matters

 Banking is one of, if not the most, highly regulated industries, and community banks are subject to both state and federal regulations.
-At Endacott, Peetz, & Timmer, our experienced team has an in-depth understanding of all rules and regulations governing community banks.
+At Peetz Koerwitz & Lafleur, our experienced team has an in-depth understanding of all rules and regulations governing community banks.
 Our team can offer professional and knowledgeable counsel to ensure that our banking clients understand and meet compliance standards.
 Our counsel can help you with:

 - Concerns related to the Community Reinvestment Act (CRA) and Bank Security Act (BSA)